How working can help you with your depression

 Depression may include the following symptoms:

-- Behaviour: Not getting things done, reduced social contact, using alcohol and drugs, avoiding usual enjoyable activities, trouble with memory and concentration.
+- Behaviour: Not getting things done, reduced social contact, using alcohol and drugs, avoiding usually enjoyable activities, trouble with memory and concentration.

 - Feelings: Guilty, irritable, frustrated, unhappy, indecisive, sad and disappointed.